The 9 Types Of Boobs & What To Know About Each, From OB/GYNs

 In the bedroom

-On top of that, being comfortable with your breasts may also enhance your sexual self-esteem and pleasure.
+Being comfortable with your breasts may also enhance your sexual self-esteem and pleasure.

 "Discomfort around one's body and breasts can create a psychological block that can inhibit sexual wellness," certified sex coach Gigi Engle tells mbg.
 "I often find that a lack of body confidence is generally present when a client is experiencing some form of sexual distress, whether it's low libido, trouble orgasming, lack of orgasm, etc.," she says.